sainarne15/Return_Order_Management/README.md

 ---
 **##OBJECTIVE##**
 A leading Supply chain Management Organization wants to automate the return orders, by classifying them to repair or replacement.
-Repair is for all main or integral part of their product.
+Repair is for all main or integral parts of their product.
 Replacement is for accessories.

 ## **MICRO SERVICES FUNCTIONALITY**